rks101/isdp/README.md

 # isdp
 This repository is a compilation of Information Security and Data Privacy (ISDP) topics and concerns with some examples - everything accessible in the public domain.
-The content below can be structured better, and I am looking for assistance on this, for now, compiling self-notes.
+The content below can be structured better, and I am looking for assistance on this, for now, compiling self-notes for a course under construction 🙂

   * [ISDP](#isdp)